Dawn Langley Simmons: Later years and death

 In 1982, Simmons divorced John-Paul Simmons, who had been abusive and had schizophrenia.
 After spending several years in Hudson, New York, she moved in with her daughter and three grandchildren, who had returned to Charleston.
 In 1985, while back in Charleston, Simmons was featured as an extra in several scenes of ABC's miniseries North and South.

 In her final years, Simmons developed Parkinson's disease, and died at her daughter's home on 18 September 2000.

-In culture
+In popular culture

 In the 1987 film Withnail and I, set in 1969, the character Marwood reads a tabloid newspaper article about Gordon Langley Hall, entitled "I Had to Become a Woman".

 Author Jack Hitt profiled Simmons in a 1996 episode of This American Life titled "Dawn".
 Hitt, a native of Charleston, had grown up down the street from Simmons.
 From interviews, including with Simmons, Hitt assembled stories of her transsexuality, interracial marriages in the South, her rumoured voodoo powers, and rumoured hosting of a full-fledged debut for her chihuahua.
 Hitt expanded the piece for publication in the October 1998 GQ.